DigitPaint/gitflow/web/branches.md

 The rules about hotfix branches:

-- Same rules as feature branches
+- Same rules as release branches
+- Must have a clean history before merging
 - Branches off from:
     + Master
 - Can only be merged into: